This post may contain affiliate links. Please read my disclosure policy.

 - Ghee is clarified butter used in Indian cooking.
 It’s nutty, rich and absolutely delicious in this recipe.
 But don’t worry if you don’t have it — regular sweet unsalted butter is just as good.

-- Naan is a soft South Asian flatbread you can find in markets (like Whole Foods), but prepared flatbread shells are another great option.
+- Naan is a soft South Asian flatbread you can find in many grocery stores, but prepared flatbread shells are another great option.

-- 1 large cauliflower (2 pounds), cored and cut into bite-size florets
+- 1 large cauliflower (about 2 pounds), cored and cut into bite-size florets

 - 1 small red or yellow onion, halved and thinly sliced